Authorization Rules

 Conclusion

-Authorization Rules provide a powerful and flexible way to manage transaction authorization across your program, account, or card levels.
-Whether you’re drafting new rules in shadow mode, measuring their impact with performance reports, or promoting and disabling rules as your business evolves, Lithic’s Authorization Rules give you the control you need to enforce complex authorization logic efficiently.
+Authorization Rules provide a powerful and flexible way to manage decisioning across your program, account, or card levels — spanning card authorizations, 3DS authentication, tokenization, and ACH payments.
+Whether you’re drafting new rules in shadow mode, measuring their impact with performance reports and backtesting, or promoting and disabling rules as your business evolves, Lithic’s Authorization Rules give you the control you need to enforce complex decisioning logic efficiently.

 The integration of Authorization Rules with Lithic’s infrastructure removes the need to manage external systems, offering a streamlined, scalable solution that adapts to your program’s needs.
-For more complex decision-making, Authorization Rules can also work alongside Lithic’s Authorization Stream Access (ASA), giving you the flexibility to combine built-in rule logic with fully customizable decisioning.
+For more complex decision-making, Authorization Rules can also work alongside Lithic’s Authorization Stream Access (ASA) and Tokenization Decisioning, giving you the flexibility to combine built-in rule logic with fully customizable decisioning.

 If you have any questions or need further assistance, feel free to reach out to our support team by using the HELP button in your Lithic Dashboard.